org-arl/unet-contrib/unetsocket/c/README.md

 This folder contains the files `unet.h` and `unet.c`.
 The header file includes the definition and documentation of the C APIs and the source code is provided in the `unet.c` file.

-## Build Unet C API library on Linux / macOS
+## Instructions for building and using Unet C API library on Linux / macOS

+### Build unet library

 For building on Linux/macOS operating systems a `Makefile` is provided to collate the necessary files and compile the source code and run tests.